How to Manage a Distributed Team

 - Gitlab Handbook (Excerpt 2)

-As we can see, not just common topics such as Onboarding or Appraisals have been covered.
+As we can see, not just common topics such as Onboarding new employees or Appraisals have been covered.
 Situations that are peculiar to remote working have been covered as well as parts that are unique to Gitlab's culture, so that anytime a Gitlab employee is unsure about what they need to do in a particular situation, they can just resort to the handbook - the single source of truth!
 What's more - if it can’t be found, the onus is on the person to find the answer, and to then document it there, so that the next person looking for the same can find it easily!

 Is documentation only for a handbook?